hedyhli/site/content/posts/_index.md

-Comments can be sent to my [public mailing list](https://lists.sr.ht/~hedy/posts) where I'll also send new posts (after 2023) as plain text to.
-If you subscribe to the list, it acts like a newsletter where you'll receive new posts from your inbox.
-Posting and subscribing happen solely through emails.
+Comments can be sent to my [public mailing list](https://lists.sr.ht/~hedy/posts) where I'll also send new posts (after 2023) as plain text.
+If you subscribe to the list, it acts like a newsletter where you'll receive new posts from your inbox, and you can reply to the email to start a public discussion.

+Subscribing and adding comments happen solely through emails.
 No external auth required.